 This reliable IPC Recommended Procedure eliminates the need for using messy liquid epoxies to bond replacement pads in place.
 We stock thousands of different sizes and shapes of replacement pads.

 1. We remove the defective pads and any contamination from the circuit board surface.
-We also remove solder mask or coating from the connecting circuit and tin the connecting circuit with solder.
+We also remove the solder mask or coating from the connecting circuit and tin the connecting circuit with solder.

 2. We select a replacement surface mount pad that matches the size and shape of the surface mount pad to be replaced.
 These replacement surface mount pads have a dry-film adhesive applied to the bottom side.